ReiRyghts/wfrsb.github.io/_Law-of-Retribution/volt.md

 ## Tactics

 * Make sure that everyone in your team always has Speed, and don't be afraid to recast.
 * Electric Shields can block any source of damage, including bomb explosions.
-Use them to protect yourself from enemy fire during the Hijack section, and always remember to drop one parallel to the ground near and facing the injector so that the carriers can safely shoot a fully charged battery.
+When the bomb is getting ready to drop, cast one shield as flat on the ground as you can and then one shield at a 45 degree anglefrom the same position.
+This should keep everyone on the team safe from the bomb explosion.
+* When on pads, you can cast shields around yourself to build a little safe house.
+Don't forget to electrocute them with Volt's 1 to stun enemies that rush you.
 * Electric Shields can also boost the whole team's damage output, and can be stacked to kill Vay Hek more quickly.
 * Discharge is useful as emergency CC, but can also kill enemies easily with high Strength.
 Make sure not to deprive your EV Trinity of targets.